AlanLaboratory/UnrealMLAgents/Docs/intro/installation.rst

 3. **PyTorch**:

    - On Windows, install the CUDA-enabled version of PyTorch before proceeding with the plugin installation.
-     Activate your virtual environment and run the following command:
+     Activate your :doc:`virtual environment </intro/python-environment>` and run the following command:

      .. code-block:: bash